Kalux didn't always know where maggots came from, but she did some thorough research and is here to share her newfound knowledge.

 - You can make a trap to catch the flies, hopefully before they lay eggs.
-Fill the bottom of a container with a couple inches of water, then add some smelly bait and a couple drops of liquid dish soap.
+Fill the bottom of a container with a couple of inches of water, then add some smelly bait and a couple of drops of liquid dish soap.

-- There are certain plants you can plant around your home like marigold, chrysanthemum, lavender, and tansy, which will help keep flies away.
+- There are certain plants you can plant around your home, like marigold, chrysanthemum, lavender, and tansy, which will help keep flies away.
 (Don't forget the venus flytrap, a carnivorous plant that loves to eat flies, which is a spectacular—if not exactly effective—way to do it!)

-- Use an electronic fly traps that plug into your outlets or a fly zapper.
+- Use electronic fly traps that plug into your outlets or a fly zapper.
 These emit a white UV light that attracts flying insects, then zaps them with electricity.
 Be careful to use these indoors, and only when needed, because they kill all kinds of flying insects, even ones that we really need.

-Use a fly gun or a good ol’ fly swatter.
+- Use a fly gun or a good ol’ fly swatter.